 Gap or Limitation Subject Remedial Brief Description Remedial Action Plan Need additional contacts within the Washoe Tribe Liberty currently only has one contact listed for the Washoe Tribe, the Emergency Manager.
 It would be helpful to have additional contacts to allow for more direct communication.
-Strategy: Coordinate with Liberty Community outreach for additional contact information and attend a tribal meeting to achieve face to face contact.
-Target timeline: Complete by November 30, 2023.
+Strategy: Coordinate with Liberty information and attend a tribal n Target timeline: Complete by No y Community outreach for additional contact meeting to achieve face to face contact.

+ovember 30, 2023.